HenryKanyoro/Life-Qoutes/README.md

 # LifeQuotes
+* LifeQuotes is a Website that provides the user with some encouragement quotes .
+* The Website also allows the users to post some quotes and share them to others .

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This project was generated with [Angular CLI](https://github.com/HenryKanyoro/Life-Qoutes) version 10.2.0.

+## Author
+* Henry Kanyoro

 ## Development server